Microservices migration patterns

 - Developers and architects undertaking a migration to microservices

 The path to migrating to microservices from a monolithic or service-oriented architecture (or even starting a greenfield application) is riddled with challenges, pitfalls, canyons, demons, and even fire-breathing dragons.

 Mark Richards likes to call it “The King’s Road.”
 He walks you through the migration patterns that allow you to easily fly over this challenging road and ease the pain associated with moving to microservices.
 He also explores some automation tools you can use to help analyze your applications to determine how challenging this road might be.

 - A basic understanding of the microservices architecture style

 - Learn the most effective way to move to microservices and what the requirements are

-- Discover how to determine whether it's feasible to move your current monolith to microservice, how to determine the overall level of effort to migrate your monolithic application, if your migration effort involves a rewrite or a simple refactoring of code, or if you have to move all the way to microservices or if there's a middle ground
+- Discover how to determine if it's feasible to move your current monolith to microservice, the overall level of effort to migrate your monolithic application, if your migration effort involves a rewrite or a simple refactoring of code, and if you have to move all the way to microservices or if there's a middle ground

 For conference registration information and customer service